aberlorn/scs/middleware/README.md

 Below is a starter application using in-memory storage via `memstore`.
 For persistence across application restarts, use persistent storage (eg `redis`).

-This example overrides the `LoadFromMiddleware` function to enforce token creation by default.
+This example overrides the `LoadCheck` function to enforce token creation by default.
 Privacy regimes (eg [GDPR](https://eugdpr.org/)) limit client-side cookies until the user opts-in or satisfies some other legitimate purpose.
 Reference the rules for your jurisdiction of service.
-The default `LoadFromMiddleware` does not force token creation.
+The default `LoadCheck` does not force token creation.

 ```golang